Posts tagged life

 We all know that life happens; accidents, hardships, unexpected expenses.
 These things can all make it seem as if the plan that we have or the goals that we have set are not meant to be.
 Stumbling blocks will always be in the way, to distract you from your purpose and to get you off track, but you must continue to focus.
 Keep your eyes on the prize.
 Continue to travel the path that leads to your future.
 Even if it means leaving some things . . . and some people behind you.
 Focus and do what you love.
 There is no greater feeling than accomplishing your goals and fulfilling the vision that God has given to you.

 I wish you all success and prosperity on the new year, as well as the courage and focus to not be distracted by the world around you.
-I pray that God can plug your ears from the haters and naysayers and give you tunnel vision to be obedient and allow Him to fulfill His promises.
+Plug your ears from the haters and naysayers and give you tunnel vision to be obedient and fulfill your promises you made to yourself.
 Stay the course, and above all else, do what you love.

 🖤🖤Susa🖤🖤